FraunhoferIWES/iwopy/docs/source/wind_farm_layout.md

-# Wind farm layout optimization
+# Wind farm optimizations

-A more complex application of the `iwopy` interface can be found [among the examples](https://fraunhoferiwes.github.io/foxes.docs/notebooks/layout_opt.html) of the wind farm and wake modelling Python software [foxes](https://github.com/FraunhoferIWES/foxes).
+More complex applications of the `iwopy` interface can be found among the [examples](https://fraunhoferiwes.github.io/foxes-opt/examples.html) of the optimization package [foxes-opt](https://github.com/FraunhoferIWES/foxes-opt) of the wind farm and wake modelling Python software [foxes](https://github.com/FraunhoferIWES/foxes).

-Other examples in that context can be found in as part of the [foxes github repository](https://github.com/FraunhoferIWES/foxes/tree/main/examples/foxes.opt).